barryosull/barryosull.com/contents/articles/2019-04-21-experiments.md

 And yet what do we do in our industry?
 We expect people to churn out code at a predictable rate, often under pressure.
 We assume/hope that developers have all the skills needed, selecting for those than can speak confidently in interviews, and any code that is written but isn't used is considered massively wasteful.

 What will happen in the above culture?
 Well, developers are unlikely to have all the skills needed to build a maintainable system, since every system is different (and we're notoriously bad at building them).
-The devs will realise this, but won't want to admit it.
+The devs will realise this, but won't want to admit it, as that's counter to the culture.
 So they'll experiment on the sly.

 ### A short story
 I once worked in a company were we didn't discuss design collaboratively.
 We had inherited a PHP codebase that had seen little love, and we had to deal with it.
-We tried to fix it, but we didn't really work together, we didn't even review each others code.
-And you know what you'd find in the codebase?
+We tried to fix it, but we didn't really work together, we only reviewed code when we did hotfixes.
+And you know what you'd find in that codebase?
 Tons of running but failed experiments in design.
-The company itself has a culture of "always be winning", i.e. we were always succeeding and needed to be confident at all time.
+The company itself had a culture of "always be winning", i.e. we were always succeeding and needed to be confident at all time.
 This meant that pretty much everyone doubled down on their ideas, including the developers, which lead us to introducing tons of needless complications and not even realising it.

-### Moving forward
+### It's all about pressure
 You don't even need a bad culture to do this, as long as there's pressure this will happen, unless we're aware of it and deal with it head one.

+Couple this pressure with the optimism and over-confidence bias and you have a a recipe for messy code.

+The answer to this pretty simple to me, acceptance and humility.

 ## Managing experiments
 The job of improving the team lies on the manager.
 It's their responsibility to ensure that the team has the skills needed to do the job.
 So the manager should have an active hand in planning, executing and evaluating experiments.
 They need to work with the entire team to do this.
 If they don't view the system holistically then that is impossible.